treebohotels/casualty/Readme.md

   message.ack()
 ```

-For Celery consumer, note that we will need to initialize structlog as well as bind the request_id
+For Celery consumer, note that we will need to bind the request_id

 ```python
 from casualty.patcher import patch